 The Graduate Council consists of the Program Director and one full-time faculty member from each graduate program.
-Its function is to determine policy related to academic standards, curriculum, admissions, graduate faculty status, new graduate programs, and other policy matters as shall be appropriate.
+Its function is to determine policy related to academic standards, curriculum, three elected representatives from Faculty Assembly with 2-year terms, new graduate programs, and other policy matters as shall be appropriate.